KodiComponents/module-userguide/src/guide/laravel/artisan.md

 To display an error message, use the `error` method.
 Error message text is typically displayed in red:

     $this->error('Something went wrong!');

+If you want to display plain console output, use the `line` method.
+The `line` method does not receive any unique coloration:

+    $this->line('Display this on the screen');

 #### Table Layouts